miguel-frade/miguel-frade/README.md

 ## About
-Aerospace Engineer with a focus on modelling, controls, state estimation, simulation and optimization.
+Aerospace Engineer with a focus on modelling, controls, simulation and optimization.

 ## Interests
 - Modeling and simulation